Harden, Harris lead streaking Nets past Lakers, 109-98 - WTMJ

 LEBRON’S MILESTONE

-James became the third player in NBA history with 35,000 points on a free throw in the final minute of the first half.
-Only Kareem Abdul-Jabbar (38,387) and Karl Malone (36,928) had hit the milestone previously, and both Hall of Famers were older at the time than James, who was also the youngest in NBA history to 5,000 points, 10,000 points, 20,000 points and 30,000 points.
+James became the third player — and the youngest player — in NBA history with 35,000 points on a free throw late ein the first half.
+James was also the youngest in NBA history to 5,000 points, 10,000 points, 20,000 points and 30,000 points.

-James also recorded his 30th straight game with at least 15 points, five rebounds and five assists, matching the NBA record shared by himself in 2018 and Oscar Robertson in 1964.

 James received his 17th consecutive All-Star invitation earlier in the day and was named a captain for the game, along with Durant.